Dop and tang used in diamond polishing.

-If a stone is cut too shallow, a fraction of light will leave the stone through the pavilion.
+When a stone is cut too shallow, a fraction of light will leave the stone through the pavilion facets.
 Likewise, if a stone is cut too deep, a fraction of light will leave through its sides instead of being reflected back into the viewer’s eye as brilliance and sparkle.

 Contrary to popular belief, human errors aren’t responsible for poorly cut diamonds and there aren’t any impromptu decisions made on the polishing wheel.

 You see, in the diamond business, the bottom line is to make money and rough stones are cut based on deliberate choices.
-In the cutting process, every rough stone is carefully analyzed and meticulously planned with the use of powerful computing systems.
+During the cutting process, every rough stone is carefully analyzed and meticulously planned with the use of powerful computing systems.

 And because of this reason, both cutters and retailers have strong financial incentives to retain weight in a rough diamond at the expense of having an inferior cut.